Accessing your library’s content even from off-campus

 When you’re off-campus, your university library has set up a “proxy server” using a program called EZProxy.
 This software gives each university a distinct EZProxy link, which you can use to have your computer act as it would on campus, even if you’re not.

 With Papers, we will always try and download the full-text PDF whenever you add a reference to your library.
-If the content is not freely available, you can connect your library proxy server to your account, so when you comb across your favorite sites your account is recognized and you have immediate access to the article – just like if you where in your library on campus.
+If the content is not openly available, you can connect your library proxy server to your account, so when you comb across your favorite sites your account is recognized and you have immediate access to the article – just like if you where in your library on campus.

 How to set up your institutional proxy